-- We move your prescription drug into a higher cost sharing tier. - We put a new restriction on the use of your prescription drug. - We remove your prescription drug from the Drug List.
+- We move your prescription drug into a higher cost sharing tier. - We put a new restriction on the use of your prescription drug. - We remove your prescription drug from the "Drug List."

-If any of these changes happen for a prescription drug you are taking (except for market withdrawal, a generic drug replacing a brand name drug, or other changes noted above), then the change won't affect your use or what you pay as your share of the cost until January 1 of the next year.
-Until that date, you probably won't see any increase in your payments or any added restrictions to your use of the drug.
+If any of these changes happen for a prescription drug you are taking (except for market withdrawal, a generic drug replacing a brand name drug, or other changes noted in the section above), the change won't affect your use or what you pay as your share of the cost until January 1 of the next year.

 We will not tell you about these types of changes directly during the current plan year.
-You will need to check the Drug List for the next plan year (when the list is available during the open enrollment period) to see if there are any changes to the drugs you are taking that will impact you during the next plan year.
+You will need to check the "Drug List" for the next plan year (when the list is available during the open enrollment period) to see if there are any changes to the drugs you are taking that will impact you during the next plan year.